SKaplanOfficial/Raycast-PromptLab/README.md

 When you first run PromptLab, you'll have the option to configure a custom model API endpoint.
 If you have access to Raycast AI, you can just leave everything as-is, unless you have a particular need for a different model.
 You can, of course, adjust the configuration via the Raycast preferences at any time.

-To use any arbitrary endpoint, put the endpoint URL in the `Model Endpoint` preference field and provide your `API Key`.
-Then, specify the `Input Schema` in JSON notation, using {input} to indicate where PromptLab should input its prompt.
+To use any arbitrary endpoint, put the endpoint URL in the `Model Endpoint` preference field and provide your `API Key` alongside the corresponding `Authorization Type`.
+Then, specify the `Input Schema` in JSON notation, using `{prompt}` to indicate where PromptLab should input its prompt.
+Alternatively, you can specify `{basePrompt}` and `{input}` separately, for example if you want to provide content for the user and system roles separately when using the OpenAI API.
 Next, specify the `Output Key` of the output text within the returned JSON object.
 If the model endpoint returns a string, rather than a JSON object, leave this field empty.
+Finally, specify the `Output Timing` of the model endpoint.
+If the model endpoint returns the output immediately, select `Synchronous`.
+If the model endpoint returns the output asynchronously, select `Asynchronous`.

 ### OpenAI API Example